dr-mushtaq/Academic-writing/Research Paper/Literature review.md

    **Research Question**

   -  Look at the end of the article's Introduction:
  -   Write a one-sentence summary of the article's research question.
 If the article gives a hypothesis, write a one-sentence summary of that too.

  **Motivation**

 - Look at the beginning of the article's Introduction:
 - Write a one-sentence summary of the social motivation.
 How will the article solve social, environmental, or other problems?
-Look in the Background/Literature Review:
-⚫ Write a one sentence summary of the research gap.
+- Look in the Background/Literature Review: Write a one sentence summary of the research gap.
 How will the article fill a lack of knowledge in the literature?

-Results
+**Results**

-Look in the Results & Discussion, especially the figures, tables, and subsection headers:
+- Look in the Results & Discussion, especially the figures, tables, and subsection headers:
-⚫ Write a one-sentence summary of the main finding.
+-  Write a one-sentence summary of the main finding.
 What finding directly answers the research question?
-⚫ Write a one-sentence summary of each supplementary finding.
+-  Write a one-sentence summary of each supplementary finding.
 What context do these supplementary findings add to the main finding?
-Copy and paste any relevant figures and/or tables.
+-  Copy and paste any relevant figures and/or tables.
-Methods
+**Methods**

 Look in the Methods:
 • Write a one-paragraph summary of the experimental methods.
 Describe each stage of the experiment, how those stages interact, what inputs they require, and what outputs they generate.